FIRST PAGE

 Yogananda's Mortuary Report

-Below is the complete, notarised letter by the Los Angeles Mortuary Director, Harry T. Rowe.
-It was written in 1952, after Yogananda had died on a banquet in Los Angeles and the corpse had been taken to Forest Lawn Memorial-Park to be enbalmed and placed in a crypt.
+The letter was written in 1952, after Paramahansa Yogananda (1893-1952) had died on a banquet in Los Angeles and the dead body had been taken to Forest Lawn Memorial-Park to be enbalmed and placed in a crypt.

 SRF (Self-Realization Fellowship) typically publishes excerpts of Rowe's letter under the heading "Paramahansa Yogananda.
 A Yogi in Life and Death".
 They tend to leave out details that counteract their "Weeks after his departure his unchanged face shone with the divine luster of incorruptibility."
+There is something in that marketing of a "great person" that is not quite good, because the source they draw in and draw on, contains information of a sign of detoriation on the tip of the body's nose, and because much lack of disintegration in an enbalmed body is not all that extraordinary.

 The Catholic Church claims there are many incorruptible bodies and that they are divine signs of the holiness of the persons whose bodies they used to be.
 Perhaps, but they are more likely signs of careful or lucky burial, combined with ignorance regarding the factors that affect rate of decay.
 Some alleged cases of incorruptibility border on the piously fraudulent.

-Further the Dictionary mentions the "well-publicized case of an Indian Hindu in California . . . whose body, it was claimed, seemed incorruptible."
+Further, the Dictionary mentions the "well-publicized case of an Indian Hindu in California . . . whose body, it was claimed, seemed incorruptible."
 Then the Dictionary cites SRF:

 On March 7, 1952, Paramahansa Yogananda entered mahasamadhi . . .
 His passing was marked by an extraordinary phenomenon.
 A notarized statement signed by the Director of Forest Lawn Memorial-Park testified: "No physical disintegration was visible in his body even twenty days after death . . .
 This state of perfect preservation of a body is, so far as we know from mortuary annals, an unparalleled one . . .
 Yogananda's body was apparently in a phenomenal state of immutability."